g2g4/test_Docker/readme.md

 * Ubuntu 18.04.3 LTS (Bionic Beaver)

 ### known bugs
-* container do not collect curl requests to /tmp/index.html untill web/lynx request is .
+* container do not collect curl requests to /tmp/index.html until web/lynx request will be sent

 ### usage
 ```